Traditional Irish music is a full body experience: the upbeat tempos compel you to

 seisún (pronounced: seh-shoon) can best be described as an informal gathering of musicians.
 Often, it’ll kick off with just a guitar.
 But before long you’ve got a whole group of fiddlers, flutists, banjos and bodhrán (drum) or Lambeg drum players belting out the tunes.

 You can expect a bit of dancing at seisúns, too.
 People clap along to the beat as dancers twirl and skip around.
-You should never be afraid to join in.
-No one minds if you don't know the steps.
+Don't be afraid to join in, no one minds if you don't know the steps.
 And before you know it, you'll be a jigging pro.

 Armagh or Tyrone, you’ll probably find that an Ulster-Scots musical session is slightly more formal than the relaxed affairs, say, in County Clare.
 But the enjoyment factor is exactly on par for both.